 In his book, The Element: How Finding Your Passion Changes Everything, Sir Ken Robinson – Professor Emeritus at Warwick University – writes:

-If I’ve learned one valuable lesson from working with our Leaderonomics Youth team over the years, it’s that there’s nothing young people can’t conceive and achieve once they’ve set their mind on pursuing something worthwhile.
+If I’ve learned one valuable lesson from working with our Leaderonomics Youth team over the years, it’s that there’s nothing youth can’t conceive and achieve once they’ve set their mind on pursuing something worthwhile.

 As we move closer to this year’s MAD Youth Summit, our team has been discussing the amazing feats of young people who have used their passion to make huge differences in our world.
 It really is something special to see that age is no barrier to creating positive change and influencing millions throughout the world to play their part in tackling social, political, and environmental issues.